The Question Almost Every Buyer Asks…

 - Your overall financial profile

-👉 And buyers with a higher score struggle
+👉 And buyers with higher scores struggle

 It’s not just the number — it’s the full picture.

-💡 What Your Credit Score Actually Affects
+What Your Credit Score Actually Affects

 Your score impacts: